fabianvanhummel/basements-and-lizards/README.md

 ## Story Driven Development

 We generally follow the Storybook Driven Development (SDD) pattern described in [this article](https://medium.com/nulogy/storybook-driven-development-a3c517276c07) for reasons described here as well.
-This restricts us from using `React.Context`, so we will not use pattern similar to that.
-For any additional design decisions, we will use [this article](https://medium.com/@theinterned/a-design-systems-reading-list-8f492413281#28cf)'s content to make sensible decisions.
+This restricts us from using `React.Context`, so we will not use patterns similar to that.
+For any additional design decisions, we will use [this article](https://medium.com/@theinterned/a-design-systems-reading-list-8f492413281)'s content to make sensible decisions.

 ## Github